 Start With the Bottleneck, Not the Task List

-That is the shift Oceans Talent sees in stronger hires.
+That is the shift Oceans sees in stronger hires.
 The role is built to keep important work moving, not just to take tasks off a list.

 A founder knows they need help, so they write a role like: